§4 ch9: Permanent Outcomes for Children

 - Level of parental functioning, family relationships, communication patterns, conflict resolution skills and children’s relationships

 - The parent’s and child’s strengths, resources and potentials that can make reunification possible.
 Special appreciation should be given to the strengths and resources in families whose lifestyles, family styles and child rearing methods differ from that of the Children’s Service Worker or other members of the Family Support Team

 - Support and/or services available to the family through natural helpers, CD and the community

 - Family problems which may impede reunification, i.e., mental illness, substance abuse, domestic violence, homelessness, etc.

 - The family’s and child’s willingness and readiness to be reunited; and

-The Children’s Service Worker and other Family Support Team members should carefully weigh the risk of reunification against the risk of continued placement in out-of-home care.
-The CD-14 FCS Family Assessment Packet should continue to be used in assessing the family as long as reunification is the primary goal.
-The decision to use the CD-14 Packet for other situations, should be made on a case by case basis, depending on the involvement with the family of origin.
+The Children's Service Worker and other Family Support Team members should carefully weigh the risk of reunification against the risk of continued placement in out-of-home care.
+The NCFAS G+R should continue to be used in assessing the family as long as reunification is the primary goal.